Penny (British pre-decimal coin): 20th century

-The specifications of the bronze version of the penny were a mass of 9.45 g and a diameter of 30.86 mm, and remained as such for over a hundred years.
+The specification of the bronze version of the penny was that it should have a mass of 145.83333 grains or 9.44984 grams (about 1/3 of an ounce; the Coinage Act 1870 specifies the mass in grains and grams to five decimal places)..
 Pennies were minted every year of Queen Victoria's reign, and every year of Edward VII's reign.
-George V pennies were produced every year to the same standard until 1922, but after a three-year gap in production the alloy composition was changed to 95.5% copper, 3% tin and 1.5% zinc, although the weight and size remained unchanged (which was necessary because of the existence by then of large numbers of coin-operated amusement machines and public telephones).
-Thereafter, pennies were minted every year for the remainder of George V's reign, although only six or seven 1933 coins were minted, specifically for the king to lay under the foundation stones of new buildings; one of these coins was stolen when a church in Leeds was demolished in the 1960s, and its whereabouts is unknown.
+George V pennies were produced every year to the same standard until 1922, but after a three-year gap in production, the alloy composition was changed to 95.5% copper, 3% tin and 1.5% zinc, although the weight and size remained unchanged (which was necessary because of the existence by then of large numbers of coin-operated amusement machines and public telephones).
+Thereafter, pennies were minted every year for the remainder of George V's reign, although only six or seven 1933 coins were minted, specifically for the king to lay under the foundation stones of new buildings; one of these coins was stolen when a church in Leeds was demolished in the 1960s, and its whereabouts are unknown.

-A few pennies of Edward VIII exist, dated 1937, but technically they are pattern coins i.e. coins produced for official approval, which it would probably have been due to receive about the time that the King abdicated.
+Although a few Edward VIII pennies dated 1937 exist, they are technically pattern coins – trial pieces created for design approval.
+That approval would have taken place around the time of the abdication of Edward VIII, so the coins never entered circulation.

-Pennies were not minted every year of George VI's reign: None was minted in 1941, 1942 and 1943.
+Pennies were not minted every year of George VI's reign: None were minted in 1941, 1942 and 1943.
 Pennies minted in 1950 and 1951 were for overseas use only.
 One 1952 penny, believed to be unique, was struck by the Royal Mint.

-The worldwide shortage of tin during the Second World War caused a change in the alloy in 1944 to 97% copper, 0.5% tin, 2.5% zinc, but this bronze tarnishes unattractively, and the original 95.5% copper, 3% tin, 1.5% zinc alloy was restored in 1945.
+The worldwide shortage of tin during the Second World War caused a change in the alloy in 1944 to 97% copper, 0.5% tin and 2.5% zinc, but this bronze tarnishes unattractively; the original 95.5% copper, 3% tin, 1.5% zinc alloy was restored in 1945.

-Because of the large number of pennies in circulation there was no need to produce any more in the 1950s, however a large number of specimen sets were issued in 1953 for Elizabeth II's Coronation.
+Because of the large number of pennies in circulation there was no need to produce any more in the 1950s, however a large number of specimen sets were issued in 1953 for the coronation of Elizabeth II.
 At least one 1954 penny was struck, apparently for private internal purposes at the Royal Mint, but it was not until 1961 that there was a need for more pennies to be minted, and production continued each year until 1967, and afterwards (as pennies continued to be minted with the date 1967, until 1970).
 The 97% copper, 0.5% tin, 2.5% zinc alloy was used again for the 1960s pennies.
 Finally, there was an issue of proof quality coins dated 1970 produced to bid farewell to the denomination.